ChrisHammond/chrishammond_astro/src/content/post/2004/wil-wheaton-is-austin.md

 publishDate: 2004-10-08T12:10:00
 updateDate: 2008-01-23T16:50:48
 tags: [ 'Development', 'Places to See', 'SEO', 'Technology' ]
-excerpt: "If you're in or near Austin, go get Wil to sign a copy of his..."
+excerpt: "Meet Wil in Austin for a signed copy of his book!
+Don't miss out on this exciting opportunity in the heart of Texas."
 url: /2004/wil-wheaton-is-austin  # Use the generated URL with year
 ---
 <P><A href="https://www.wilwheaton.net/mt/archives/001713.php">If you're in or near Austin, go get Wil to sign a copy of his book!</A></P>